revolist/revogrid-docs/pro/index.md

 import { features } from './features'

 let showForm = ref(false) // isVisible
+const proFeat = [
+'Access to all <a href="#Pro-Features">Pro Examples</a>, Plugins and Documentation.', 'Up to 1 hour of individual support via email per month.', 'Prioritized Github Issues and Pull Requests.', 'Prioritized Roadmap Item and Feature Requests.', 'Introduction call with one of the creators.',
+'Keep the library running and maintained under an MIT License.', ]
 </script>

 # Build next level apps as a Pro